oroinc/documentation/backend/api/configuration.rst

 The configuration declares all aspects related to a specific entity.
 The configuration should be placed in `Resources/config/oro/api.yml` to be automatically loaded.

 All entities, except custom entities, dictionaries, and enumerations are inaccessible via the API.
 To make an entity available via the data, enable it directly.
-For example, to make the ``Acme\Bundle\ProductBundle\Product`` entity available via the API, use the following configuration:
+For example, to make the ``Acme\Bundle\DemoBundle\Product`` entity available via the API, use the following configuration:

 .. code-block:: yaml

     api:
         entities:
-            Acme\Bundle\ProductBundle\Product: ~
+            Acme\Bundle\DemoBundle\Product: ~

 If an auto-generated alias for your entity does not look good enough for you, change it in `Resources/config/oro/entity.yml`.
 For more details, see the :ref:`entity aliases documentation <entity-aliases>`.